Full Time: Yes | Online Options: No

 Program Duration: 21 Months

-The master's in clinical mental health counseling program at Marquette University prepares students for a career as a counselor in a variety of settings, and to enter the job market with a skill set that's in high demand.
+The master's in clinical mental health counseling program at Marquette University prepares students to have a successful career as a counselor in a variety of settings, and to enter the job market with a skill set that's in high demand.

-The optional specialization in child and adolescent counseling provides students with training concentrated on the provisions of clinical services to children, adolescents and their families.
+The optional specialization in child and adolescent counseling provides students with training concentrated on providing clinical services to children, adolescents and their families.

 Learn more about clinical mental health counseling.